emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 .. _emcc-profiling:

 ``--profiling``
-	Use reasonable defaults when emitting JavaScript to make the build useful for profiling.
-This sets ``-g2`` (preserve function names) and may also enable optimizations that affect performance and otherwise might not be performed in ``-g2``.
+	Use reasonable defaults when emitting JavaScript to make the build readable but still useful for profiling.
+This sets ``-g2`` (preserve whitespace and function names) and may also enable optimizations that affect performance and otherwise might not be performed in ``-g2``.

+``--profiling-funcs``
+	Preserve function names in profiling, but otherwise minify whitespace and names as we normally do in optimized builds.
+This is useful if you want to look at profiler results based on function names, but do *not* intend to read the emitted code.

 ``--tracing``
   Enable the :ref:`Emscripten Tracing API <trace-h>`.